LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

 The materials are available to all on the web.
 Here are some important web links:

-*   http://introcs.cs.luc.edu is online home for the production versions.
+*   http://introcs.cs.luc.edu is online version for your web browser.

 *   The multiple production versions are generated largely by `Sphinx <http://sphinx.pocoo.org/>`_ software from a common